-Here’s a guide on how to buy a shipping container online letting you in on the in’s and outs of what to look for before making a purchase.
+Here’s a guide on how to buy a shipping container for a tiny house online in 2021.
+You will learn the in’s and outs of what to look for before making a purchase.

 With shipping container homes becoming an alternative choice for people looking to live off the grid, many designers and architects have found exciting ways to make the most out of shipping containers.